Exploring Snowflake Cortex

 Classify Sentiments

-Add a column for classify comments based on their sentiment scores and categorized them.
+Add a column to classify comments based on their sentiment scores and categorize them.

 Analyze Results